twitter/typeahead.js/doc/jquery_typeahead.md

   arguments: the jQuery event object, the suggestion object, and the name of the dataset the suggestion belongs to.

+* `typeahead:selecting` – Triggered when a suggestion from the dropdown menu is selected, but before the `typeahead:selected` event and before the input box value has been changed.
+  The event handler will be invoked with 3 arguments: the jQuery event object, the suggestion object, and the name of the dataset the suggestion belongs to.
+  The selection of the item can be prevented by calling `.preventDefault()` on the jQuery event object.
+If the event is canceled, `typeahead:selected` will not be triggered, the input box will retain its previous value, and the dropdown menu will not be closed.

 * `typeahead:selected` – Triggered when a suggestion from the dropdown menu is selected.
 The event handler will be invoked with 3 arguments: the jQuery event object, the suggestion object, and the name of the dataset the